dkuska/idp-pandas2sql/docs/IR.md

 - Very complicated implementation
 - Internal data structure not necessarily similar to pandas DataFrames

+### Weld

+- It has the same vision we have
+- Its intermediate representation is an imperative language that uses builders, mergers, etc.
+- It doesn't understand SQL, only library functions
+- No code available

 ## Considerations for our IR

 - Grizzly seems like a good starting point